arcadiapage/arcadiapage.github.io/_posts/2022-11-27-two-simple-self-reflection-questions-for-connecting-with-your-intuition.md

 - Creative Life

 ---
-A short audio post about how connecting to your intuition can improve your life in unexpected ways.
+A short audio post about how connecting to my intuition has improved my life in unexpected ways.

 <audio controls>
 <source src="/uploads/two-self-reflection-questions-for-connecting-with-intuition.mp3">